Hughie Campbell: The Boys, Herogasm, and Highland Laddie (2006–2011)

-Hughie grew up in rural Scotland, an adopted child.[2]
+Wee Hughie grew up in rural Scotland, an adopted child.
 He had a rather bizarre childhood, including a period of trauma from exposure to a giant tapeworm, the shock of being present when an airline pilot suddenly has a mental breakdown mid-flight, and a childhood friend nicknamed Det (Horace Bronson), with an unnaturally powerful stench.
 With his childhood friends, he played at being a boy detective; they had actually discovered a cigarette smuggling operation handled by a local pub owner.
-During a later outing, they threw stones at a dog, only for Hughie to get upset when one of his throws hit its mark, and out of guilt would spend the evening taking the injured dog back to its home.
+During a later outing, they threw stones at a dog, only for Wee Hughie to get upset when one of his throws hit its mark, and out of guilt would spend the evening taking the injured dog back to its home.
 As an adult, he'd leave for Glasgow.
 His relationship with his parents and childhood friends has him being irritated by how they sometimes treat him, while outside viewers (Annie and Mallory) have pointed out he's lucky to have them.

 Despite his embarrassment at his childhood adventures, they reveal his natural talent as a detective, as he quickly picks up the task of surveillance with the Boys.
 He is able to reason out the murder of a young gay man by Swingwing, as well as the motive behind it; he is able to sort out the motivations of a Russian gangster enough to track her flight, even if he is too late to catch her; and he is able to piece together Butcher's ultimate plan where the rest of The Boys were unaware such a plan existed.

-Hughie first experiences the world of superhumans firsthand when his girlfriend, Robin, is accidentally killed by A-Train during a fight in which the latter is subduing another "Supe" while traveling faster than the speed of sound.
-The other Supe is thrown at high speed into Robin, and both of them hit a nearby brick wall, instantly killing Robin and leaving Hughie holding her now severed hands and forearms.
-Due to this experience, Butcher recruits him to take Mallory's vacated spot on the Boys, and would later inject him with Compound V, without Hughie's permission.
+Wee Hughie first experiences the world of superhumans firsthand when his girlfriend Robin Mawhinney is accidentally killed by A-Train during a fight in which the latter is subduing another "Supe" while traveling faster than the speed of sound.
+The other Supe is thrown at high speed into Robin, and both of them hit a nearby brick wall, instantly killing Robin and leaving Wee Hughie holding her now severed hands and forearms.
+Due to this experience, Butcher recruits him to take Mallory's vacated spot on the Boys, and would later inject him with Compound V, without Wee Hughie's permission.